c0des1ayr/SAME-audio-encoder/README.md

 # Emergency Alert System (EAS) Specific Area Message Encoding (SAME) Encoder

+## This is a fork, below is the original README

 [Here's a quick background on how EAS SAME headers work.](https://www.youtube.com/watch?v=Z5o1sfXXf9E)

 Since the mid-90's, a a device has sat in the headend room of every TV / FM / AM station that listens for EAS SAME signals on neighboring